AideenM12/MotherFolklore-MS3/README.md

 Testing information can be found here in the separate [TESTING.md file](TESTING.md)

 ## Deployment
 This project was developed using [Gitpod IDE](https://gitpod.io) and pushed to Github using the in-built terminal.
+However, because Github can only host static websites it was necessary to deploy this project to heroku because it is a compatible hosting platform for a back-end focused site like MotherFolklore.

 This project was deployed using Heroku and stored in GitHub.
+Before deploying the website to Heroku, the following three must be followed to allow the app to work in Heroku:
+1. Create requirements.txt file that contains the names of packages being used in Python.
+It is important to update this file if other packages or modules are installed during project development by using the following command:

+    - pip freeze --local > requirements.txt

+2. Create Procfile that contains the name of the application file so that Heroku knows what to run.
+If the Procfile has a blank line when it is created remove this as this may cause problems.

+3. Push these files to GitHub.
+Once those steps are done, the website can be deployed in Heroku using the steps listed below:

 ### Deployment Steps